medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 When sending to a primary receiver the Receiving Organization **SHALL** be pointed out/referenced by destination:primary/receiver in MedComMessagingMessageHeader.

+#### 4.4.2 Sending a copy of a message

+A CopyReceiver is a ccreceiver of the same message dispatched transaction to a primary receiver.

+A Forwardreceiver is a fwdreceiver of a message dispatched transaction unlinked to the original message transaction

-#### 4.4.2 Sending to a primary receiver with an already known copyreciver
+#### 4.4.3 Sending to a primary receiver with an already known copyreciver

 When sending to a primary receiver the Receiving Organization **SHALL** be pointed out/referenced by destination:primary/receiver in MedComMessagingMessageHeader.